Code-Institute-Submissions/WindWizard/README.md

 7. Press Enter.
 Your local clone will be created.

 Further reading and troubleshooting on cloning a repository from GitHub [here](https://help.github.com/en/articles/cloning-a-repository).

+## Disclaimer
+If someone wants to run this project on thir own it would require them to get thier own API keys for the apis usen in this project.
+The Apis used are all on a free or tutorial based subscription and can be easily set up for anyone.